Tofutush/Forty-Donuts/mspa.md

 [size=24]
 [spoiler open="Open" close="Close"]
-[color=#6a006a]ERIDAN: but cause the entire ship is air conditioned

-ERIDAN: its cooler and dryer than the outside so course i had to wwipe the fog awway right[/color]

-[color=#0cf]SPARKY: This DOES make sense now that you mention it!
+[color=#6a006a]ERIDAN: this isnt evven some glasses cloth

+ERIDAN: its a piece a paper

+ERIDAN: see its got stuff wwritten on it can you see that

+ERIDAN: can you evven read[/color]

+[color=#0cf]SPARKY: Oh right!
+It's a piece of paper!

+SPARKY: I was standing too far away, I think.
+Or maybe my vision blured because I was SO HUNGRY.

-SPARKY: So I gues that means you don't have any ice cream?
+SPARKY: But I gues that means you don't have any ice cream?

 SPARKY: Awww...
 I was realy geting my hopes up...